Home / See It

 Brown or orange particles can be rust particles that have broken off the inside of your private water pipes or water mains and may appear with brown, orange, or yellow water.
+These particles can also come from aging or failing water heaters.
 The particles are very hard, irregular in size and shape, and can be several different colors (including black).
 This type of sediment is an aesthetic issue and not considered a health hazard.

 White or tan particles in the water usually come from internal plumbing.
 These fragments are called pipe scale, which is a combination of calcium carbonate and magnesium carbonate.
 Calcium and magnesium carbonates are naturally occurring minerals and are not a health hazard.
 These particles are typically small.
 These particles can also be present after melting ice in water.
 The change in temperature from normal cold tap to ice to water again leads the calcium carbonate to precipitate out of solution and appear as flakes.
 It is not a health hazard.

 The water heater can be another source for white or tan particles.
 As the water is heated, calcium and magnesium carbonates can precipitate out of the water, forming white or tan sand-like deposits.
 As you use the hot water, these minerals can be carried along.
 To keep mineral deposits from accumulating in the water heater, follow the manufacturer’s maintenance instructions of your water heater.